Turbomachinery CFD Validation with HELYX: NASA Rotor 67

 Local Flow Physics: Mach Number Comparison

 The relative Mach number contours at 10% span from the hub show that HELYX correctly predicts the location and strength of the shock wave at both near-peak-efficiency and near-stall conditions.
-The simulated flow structures, including the acceleration around the leading edge and the subsequent shock-induced deceleration, show a strong qualitative and quantitative match with the experimental plots.
+The flow structures identified in the CFD, including the acceleration around the leading edge and the subsequent shock-induced deceleration, show a strong qualitative and quantitative match with the experimental data.

 Relative Mach number contours comparing HELYX CFD predictions with NASA Rotor 67 measurements